 In the past 2 years, Chinese consumers have arrived as a global economic force.
 And this is really just the beginning.
 We are going to see an increasing impact by these consumers on business going-forward.

 At the start of 2017, I made 5 predictions for Chinese consumers.
-We are about halfway, so here is how it is working out.
+Listed below.
+Here’s what happened.

 Prediction 1: Chinese consumers (particularly millennials) will “hyper-adopt” mobile and O2O applications.